ryanfer123/Ryanfer123/README.md

 6. [contact](#contact)

 ## About me
 I am Ryan Fernandes, a dedicated student of Computer Science and Engineering at VIT Vellore.
-I have been in college for over a month and have already engaged in specialized sessions focusing on my field of study.
+I have been in college for nearly a year and have already engaged in specialized sessions focusing on my field of study.
 My interests lie in **programming**, **sports**, and **teamwork oriented challenges**.
-I am always ready to learn from my mistakes and I am a fast learner
+I am always ready to learn from my mistakes and I am a fast learner.

 ## Skills

-- **Programming Languages**: Python, MATLAB, C
+- **Programming Languages**: Python, MATLAB, C, C++
 - **Software Tools**: OrCAD Capture CIS
 - **Other Expertise**: Critical Thinking, Problem-Solving, Teamwork, Leadership
 - **Beginner** to coding, continuously improving